 - How much influence do they have on the marketing decision?

-- Do you actually need to go through the committee at all?
+- Do you actually need to go through a committee?

-Well, as per our recent creative approval article, you often need to being in legal and regulatory teams to review marketing decisions.
+With creative approvals for example, you need to include legal and regulatory teams to review marketing decisions.

 The challenge for marketers

 The challenge for marketers is these functional experts aren’t marketing experts.
 They know their own area, but not marketing.

 That means it’s important as a marketer, you can explain marketing to these non-marketers.

 Make sure they understand the importance of market research for example.
 Customer needs should underpin all your marketing decisions.

 Functional experts in other areas need to understand what customers need and want.